 M.S.
 Liberal Studies

-The Graduate Studies Program, in conjunction with the College of Arts & Sciences, advises students seeking a Master of Science in Liberal Studies (MSLS).
-The MSLS is an interdisciplinary degree created for those who are seeking generalized graduate-level education with one or two concentration areas, and is designed for a wide spectrum of individuals.
+Individuals in the Graduate Studies Program, together with individuals from the College of Arts and Sciences, serve as advisors to students seeking a Master of Science in Liberal Studies (M.S.L.S.).
+The M.S.L.S. is an interdisciplinary degree created for those who are seeking generalized graduate-level education with one or two concentration areas, and is designed for a wide spectrum of individuals.

 |Code||Title||Semester Credit Hours|